Azure/azure-powershell/src/Network/Network/help/Add-AzApplicationGatewayBackendHttpSetting.md

 ```

 ### -Protocol
-Specifies the protocol to use for communication between the application gateway and the back-end servers.
+Specifies the protocol for communication between application gateway and back-end servers.
 The acceptable values for this parameter are: Http and Https.

 ```yaml